Matthieu-Arn/BookwormBurrow/README.md

 ### Future Features
   - Detailed User Profile page, where registered users can keep personal notes on the books they have read or those they wish to read.
   - Detailed Author page, whre for evey author ion the data base, a full profile including list of books availables on the website, can be accessed.
 This can be completed by various resources (links towards third partyresources for instance)
-  - Contact form will be made available to all users
+  - Contact form to be made available to all users
+  - Addition of various response modals to improve User experience when adding/removing items from the reading list

 <br>